CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 		<td style='border-bottom: 1px solid grey;; text-align: right;'></td>
 		<td style='border-bottom: 1px solid grey;; text-align: right;'></td>
 		<td style='border-bottom: 1px solid grey;; text-align: right;'></td>
-		<td style='border-bottom: 1px solid grey;; text-align: right;'> 0.005</td>
 		<td style='border-bottom: 1px solid grey;; text-align: right;'>0.002</td>
+		<td style='border-bottom: 1px solid grey;; text-align: right;'>0.005</td>
 	</tr>
 	</tbody>
 </table>

-Because no large misfits occur at the individual levels we proceed to a discussion of results at the institution level.
+Here we see that there is no correlation at the individual student-level between growth and prior achievement.
+This provides assurance that the models have fit the data well, and indicate that students can demonstrate high (or low) growth regardless of prior achievement.
+We now proceed to a discussion of results at the institution level.

 ## Group Level Results
 Unlike when reporting SGPs at the individual level, when aggregating to the group level (e.g., school) the correlation between aggregate prior student